anmarjarjees/anmarjarjees/README.md

 - Microsoft Office Applications
 - Computer Hardware and Software

-I am in process of keep uploading more samples of my previous and the coming code, assignments, and projects.
+I am in the process of keeping uploading more samples of my previous and coming code, assignments, and projects.

 My favourite quote that I like to practice in my profession:
   > "Give me six hours to chop down a tree and I will spend the first four sharpening the axe." **by Abraham Lincoln**